 Student preparation for modern participation should include the following elements.
 Notice the consistency with a professional's ongoing activities.

-Technical Agility - Students must develop a particular skillset that provides value to teams.
-We advocate building expertise in at least one of three domains -- programming, data analysis, or interaction design.
+Technical Skill - Students must develop a particular skillset that provides value to teams.
+While students will engage three domains -- programming, data/business analysis, and design -- we advocate building a deeper expertise in at least one of the three domains.
 Continuous improvement of skills is a life-long pursuit.

 Collaboration Skills - Students must learn to contribute to solutions in teams.
 An individual's technical capacity can flourish or flail depending on team dynamics.
 Supporting authentic collaboration at schools is a focus of the Computing by Design framework.